Edinanorge/Semester-project-2/README.md

 ## Workflows/hooks

-- Project is configured to run Prettier on commit
+- project is configured to run Prettier on commit.
-- Project is configured to run ESLint on commit
+- project is configured to run ESLint on commit.
-- Project default branch is protected, code is versioned and branching conventions have been followed
+- project default branch is protected
+- code is versioned and branching conventions have been followed.
-- Project is configured to build and deploy to pages on merge to default branch
+- project is configured to build and deploy to pages on merge to default branch.

 ## Built With